learnedfriend/learnedfriend.github.io/_pages/about.md

 </h1>

 I'm a New Zealand lawyer with six years' experience doing a mix of public, commercial, privacy, and property law.
 Whether you're trying to avoid legal risk or clean up a legal mess, I'm ready to help.

+I was previously an in-house laywer with the New Zealand government, but now act for individuals, businesses and community organisations too.
+I do some pro-bono work, and am approved to take legal aid work with supervision from a senior lawyer.

 I've got really varied interests.
 I grew up rurally but maintain a city-slicker disposition.
 I've learned to copy from StackOverflow, and written heaps of spaghetti code.
 I [sued the Wellington City Council](https://www.stuff.co.nz/national/crime/125163476/lawyer-appeals-102yearold-law-about-wellingtons-milk-supply) to ~~get the sole rights to sell milk in Wellington~~ make a Very Clever point about the rule of law.
+I care a lot about promoting joy and reducing suffering, and I am heavily involved with the [Effective Altruism movement](https://effectivealtruism.nz/).
+I know very little physics, but desperately want to know if the ['many-worlds' interpretation](https://plato.stanford.edu/entries/qm-manyworlds/) of quantum mechanics is true.

-I have a Master of Laws and bachelor's degrees in law and economics from Te Herenga Waka | Victoria University of Wellington.
-Plus, I'm completing a Master of Environmental Management degree at Te Kunenga ki Pūrehuroa | Massey University.
+I have a Master of Laws and bachelor's degrees in law and economics from Te Herenga Waka \| Victoria University of Wellington.
+Plus, I'm completing a Master of Environmental Management degree at Te Kunenga ki Pūrehuroa \| Massey University.
+I also have a half-finished BA in data science, which I hope to finish as work allows.

 ## Am I a good choice of lawyer for you?